How to Get Rid of External Hemorrhoids in 48 Hours?

 Surgical Treatments Include:

-• Hemorrhoidectomy: It will remove the hemorrhoid and the clot after making an incision or cut.
+• Hemorrhoidectomy: This will remove the hemorrhoid and the clot after making an incision or cut.
 It is a small surgery done under local anesthesia.
 The extra tissues that cause bleeding are completely removed.
-The curing rate is 95 % and has low complications.
+The curing rate is 95 percent and has low complications.
 It is the most effective treatment.
-It is performed using a sharp instrument such as scissors or scalpel, and the surgery site is closed with sutures.
+It is performed using a sharp instrument such as scissors or a scalpel, and the surgery site is closed with sutures.
 All the hemorrhoid columns are treated or removed together.

 • Open Hemorrhoidectomy: It is similar to traditional hemorrhoidectomy except that the incision is left open.

 • Stapled Hemorrhoidopexy: The hemorrhoids are stapled back inside the anal.
-It is a new technique and is used in grade 3 and 4 hemorrhoid symptoms.
+It is a new technique used in grade 3 and 4 hemorrhoid symptoms.

 • Hemorrhoidal Artery Ligation: The blood vessels are cut to shrink the hemorrhoids.